ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > ## The Command Line Interface
 >
-> For users not generally familiar with using command line interfaces its worth
+> For users not generally familiar with using command line interfaces it's worth
 > taking a moment to consider the commands that were just run.
 To understand
-> what we just did lets break down the first command:
+> what we just did let's break down the first command:
 > 1. `git`
 >   * This simply indicates to the command line that we want to something with
 >     Git.